Tour De France

 Imagine riding your bike on the same roads as the most famous cyclists in cycling history, over some of the battlegrounds of famous duels involving heroes of Tour de France history.
 With any luck you may even bump into some of the cycling legends as we work our way around France or meet some of the current top pros at the stage starts or finishes.

 You will see the pain etched on the faces of the pro riders as they tackle some of the hardest mountain climbs and feel the electric atmosphere of the peloton passing inches from your face, giving you the chance to take some fantastic close up photographs of the action.

 Read more about the Tour written by Rob Annis and read what you can expect on our Tour de France travel packages.

-As always, our packages of Official Hospitality and Grandstand seats for the finish of the 2013 Tour de France in Paris sold out.
-We were sorry to disappoint so many people who left it too late to book their places, so if you really want to go, please book early!
-We have our hospitality packages available to book now.
+As always, our packages of Official Hospitality and Grandstand seats for the finish of the Tour de France in Paris are very popular with many of the grandstand and hospitality options selling out.
+We do not want to disappoint you, so if you really want to go, please book early!
+We will have our hospitality packages available to book in October.
 You can find out more details at the Tour de France Hospitality and Grandstand website page.

 Ride a stage of the Tour de France

 Also, how about taking part in a stage of the Tour de France, by riding the Etape du Tour?
-This year the Etape replicates stage 18 of the 2014 Tour and cycles over the Tourmalet, before the finish at the top of the Hautacam.
-We have options for 4 day/3 night trips to the Etape, or we will also have a trip taking in both the Etape on the 20th July and the arrival of the Tour de France in the Pyrenees the following week.
-There is an option to join our coach trip from the UK, or if you are flying into France, there is a second option with transfers from Toulouse Airport.
+In 2014 the Etape du Tour replicates stage 18 of the 2014 Tour and cycling over the Tourmalet, before the finish at the top of the Hautacam.
+We do not know yet where the 2015 Etape du Tour will be, but we will find out in October at the same time as the Tour de France route is announced.

 Commenting is closed for this article.